Covid 19 coronavirus: Tourism Industry Aotearoa's plea for easing of travel bans

 "Keeping the tourism industry closed for weeks, if not months, longer until we reach level 1 will put thousands of jobs and hundreds of businesses at risk," says TIA chief executive Chris Roberts.

-Safely reconnecting families and communities was a "social and economic necessity".
+Safely reconnecting families and communities was a "social and economic necessity" but the Government re-iterated today that non-essential travel should be avoided under level 2.

 READ MORE: